Top Options for Genital Warts Treatment in Men and Women

 - Laser Ablation: A laser is used to cut away the warts.
 This remedy is generally reserved for dealing with a large number of warts.

 - Electrocauterization: Warts are burned away using a cauterization tool.

 These surgeries are typically performed on an outpatient basis in a doctor’s office using local anesthesia.
-Although they are considered minor surgery, they aren’t without their risks.
+Although these procedures are considered minor surgery, they aren’t without their risks.
 You may experience pain, discharge, swelling, itching, and unusual urination.
-The doctor may not recommend certain surgical options for pregnant women, and none of them prevent the warts from returning.
+The doctor may not recommend certain surgical options for pregnant women or a young child, and none of them prevent the warts from returning.
 If you don’t have insurance, you will have to pay out of pocket for the treatment which can cost thousands of dollars.